Child soldiers in the American Civil War: Marching

 Excitement over enlistment swiftly gave way to the boring routines of camp life and marches.

-"Day after day and night after night did we tramp along the rough and dusty roads ‘neath the most broiling sun with which the month of August ever afflicted a soldier; thro’ rivers and their rocky valleys, over mountains—on, on, scarcely stopping to gather the green corn from the fields to serve us for rations....
+"Day after day and night after night did we tramp along the rough and dusty roads 'neath the most broiling sun with which the month of August ever afflicted a soldier; thro' rivers and their rocky valleys, over mountains—on, on, scarcely stopping to gather the green corn from the fields to serve us for rations....
 During these marches the men are sometimes unrecognizable on account of the thick coverings of dust which settle upon their hair, eye-brows and beard, filling likewise the mouth, nose, eyes, and ears."

 Death, injury, and capture

-These children were not spared from the horrors of war that their adult counterparts faced, including violent deaths, injuries (and poor medical treatment), and appalling living conditions when captured.
+These children were not spared from the horrors of war that their adult counterparts faced, including violent deaths, injuries, poor medical treatment, and appalling living conditions when captured.

-Young soldiers’ romantic illusions about military glory evaporated under the harsh realities of combat.
+Young soldiers' romantic illusions about military glory evaporated under the harsh realities of combat.
 They suffered hunger, fatigue, and discomfort, and gradually lost their innocence in combat.
 Every aspect of soldiering comes alive in their letters and diaries: the stench of spoiled meat, the deafening sound of cannons, the sight of maimed bodies, and the randomness and anonymity of death.

 The accounts of young Union prisoners at Confederate prison camps are especially harrowing.
-Sixteen-year-old Michael Dougherty was shocked by the sight of “different instruments of torture: stocks, thumb screws, barbed iron collars, shackles, ball and chain.
-Our prison keepers seemed to handle them with familiarity.”
-William Smith, a fifteen-year-old soldier in the 14th Illinois Infantry, was shaken by the physical appearance of prisoners at Andersonville in Georgia, a “great mass of gaunt, unnatural-looking beings, soot-begrimes, and clad in filthy trousers."
+Sixteen-year-old Michael Dougherty was shocked by the sight of "different instruments of torture: stocks, thumb screws, barbed iron collars, shackles, ball and chain.
+Our prison keepers seemed to handle them with familiarity."
+William Smith, a fifteen-year-old soldier in the 14th Illinois Infantry, was shaken by the physical appearance of prisoners at Andersonville in Georgia, a "great mass of gaunt, unnatural-looking beings, soot-begrimes, and clad in filthy trousers."

 Michael Dougherty was the only member of his company to survive imprisonment at Andersonville Prison in Georgia.

 "No one, except he was there in the prison can form anything like a correct idea of our appearance about this time.
 We had been in prison for nearly five months and our clothing was worn out.
 A number were entire naked; some would have a ragged shirt and no pants; some had pants and no shirt; another would have shoes and a cap and nothing else.
 Their flesh was wasted away, leaving the chaffy, weather beaten skin drawn tight over the bones, the hip bones and shoulders standing out.
 Their faces and exposed parts of their bodies were covered with smoky black soot, from the dense smoke of pitch pine we had hovered over, and our long matted hair was stiff and black with the same substance, which water would have no effect on, and soap was not to be had.
 I would not attempt to describe the sick and dying, who could now be seen on every side."